ruotianluo/ImageCaptioning.pytorch/README.md

-# Neuraltalk2-pytorch
+# ImageCaptioning.pytorch

-Changes compared to neuraltalk2.
+This is an image captioning codebase in PyTorch.
+If you are familiar with neuraltalk2, here are the differences compared to neuraltalk2.
 - Instead of using random split, we use [karpathy's train-val-test split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
 - Instead of including the convnet in the model, we use preprocessed features. (finetuneable cnn version is in the branch **with_finetune**)
 - Use resnet instead of vgg; the feature extraction method is the same as in self-critical: run cnn on original image and adaptively average pool the last conv layer feature to fixed size .